Slave to the Music (Twenty 4 Seven song)

-"Slave to the Music" is a song by the Dutch Eurodance group Twenty 4 Seven.
-It was released on 13 August 1993, as the third single and first song from their second studio album, Slave To The Music.
-The song peaked within the Top 10 in at least eight countries.
-It was a number-one hit in Zimbabwe and peaked at number 2 in Australia.
+"Slave to the Music" is a song by Dutch Eurodance group Twenty 4 Seven, released on 13 August 1993 by Indisc as the third single and first song from their second studio album, Slave to the Music (1994).
+The song was written by the group with co-producer Ruud van Rijen and peaked within the top 10 in at least eight countries.
+It peaked at number two in Australia and Zimbabwe.
+The music video was directed by Fernando Garcia, Steve Walker and Leontine Willese.